flyve-mdm/demo-mode/_posts/static/2017-12-29-how-it-works.md

 If the captcha is too complicated for the user, a new one can be requested with the same procedure through a refresh feature.

-## Account validation
+### Account validation

-Once the account is succesfully created, the user will receive an email to validate it.
+Once the account is succesfully created, the user will receive an email to validate it, at this moment the profile of the new account is Flyve MDM inactive registered user.

 This validation has a time limit of 1 day, if the user doesn't confirm, its account will be removed from GLPI.

-When the validation is successful the profile is changed from Flyve MDM inactive registered users to Flyve MDM registered user.

-The user will have now access to both the Web Dashboard and the GLPI interface.
+When the validation is successful the profile is changed to Flyve MDM registered user, the user will have now access to both the Web Dashboard and the GLPI interface.

 ## Demo account time limit